ryan-story/pmpp/chapter-16/README.md

 Since `W_out = W - K + 1`

-So the memory addresses differ by K elements, which is typically a small number (filter size).
-If K is small (e.g. 3 or 5), some coalescing benefit might still be achieved, but it's not ideal.
+So the memory addresses differ by `K` elements, which is typically a small number (filter size).
+If `K` is small (e.g., `3` or `5`), some coalescing benefit might still be achieved, but it's not ideal.

 #### Case 2 - `c` changes - different channels